Instrumental Conducting Symposium

 - 4:15 p.m.
 Wrap-up, Questions, and Evaluation

-Refine your conducting skills in a "user-friendly" climate and study with Anthony Maiello, one of America's most respected conductors and teachers.
+Refine your conducting skills in a "user-friendly" climate and study with Craig Kirchhoff, one of America’s most respected conductors and teachers.
 To encourage a mutually supportive atmosphere, all Symposium participants are encouraged to play their major instrument in the ensemble when not conducting.
 Lunch is included in the registration fee for all participants.

 Two Levels of Participation Are Available:Principal Conductor

 Conductors seeking an intensive, hands-on experience will conduct the Rhode Island College Wind Ensemble in two separate 15-minute sessions (morning and afternoon).
-All conducting will be professionally recorded for you to keep.
+All conducting will be professionally recorded on DVD for you to keep.
 The clinicians will offer both live and taped critique.
-Repertoire will be selected by each Principal Conductor from the list below.
+Repertoire will be selected by each Principal Conductor from the attached list.
 Space is limited to ten Principal Conductors and will be assigned based on order of received applications and fees.Observer/Participant

-To encourage participation in the symposium by Observer/Participants, we have discounted the fee to $75!
-Those wishing to audit the workshop without actually conducting will gain valuable insight by observing Mr. Maiello’s work with the Principal Conductors.
+Those wishing to audit the workshop without actually conducting will gain valuable insight by observing Mr. Reynolds’s work with the Principal Conductors.
 Observer/Participants will share in all Symposium sessions, and space is unlimited.

 Repertoire will be selected by each Principal Conductor from the following list.
 Choose two works from among the following: